* Sees Q2 revenue at $215-$225 mln vs Street view $250 mln

 * Hikes Q2 wafer shipments forecast

-LOS ANGELES, July 2 (Reuters) - China’s LDK Solar LDK.N on Thursday forecast lower-than-expected second-quarter revenue as persistently weak demand and a global glut exert pressure on prices, sending its shares down more than 3 percent.
+LOS ANGELES, July 2 (Reuters) - China’s LDK Solar LDK.N on Thursday forecast disappointing second-quarter revenue as persistently weak demand and a global glut exert pressure on prices, sending its shares down more than 3 percent.

-It forecast lower-than-expected revenues of $215 million to $225 million in the quarter ended June 30, down as much as 25 percent from the first quarter’s $283.3 million and lagging analysts’ average forecast for $250 million, according to Reuters Estimates.
+On Thursday, LDK forecast revenue of $215 million to $225 million in the quarter ended June 30, down as much as 25 percent from the first quarter’s $283.3 million and lagging analysts’ average forecast for $250 million, according to Reuters Estimates.
 [ID:nWNAB4175]

-LDK Solar added that its annualized wafer capacity hit 1.5 gigawatts at the end of the period, with a target of reaching 2.0 gigawatts by the end of this year.
+LDK Solar said its annualized wafer capacity hit 1.5 gigawatts at the end of the period, with a target of reaching 2.0 gigawatts by the end of this year.